A Proven Method For Showing The Value Of Good UX

 Salespeople trying to sell a product that is hard to demonstrate or explain.
-The salesforce is trying to get prospects to fall in love with the idea of a purchase.
+The sales team is trying to get prospects to fall in love with the idea of a purchase.
 If a competitor looks simpler or the prospect doesn’t understand how the product or service helps them, they won’t want to sign up.
 A salesperson, looking to meet their sales goals, would find the product extremely frustrating if it’s causing them to lose sales.

 Call-center management responding to a poor design that generates support calls.
 A product with a poor user experience might put an excessive burden on the call center team.
 The manager of the call center, always trying to keep their costs down, may very well be frustrated by the increased call volume, even when the answers are easy to dispatch. (“Have you turned it off and on again?”)

 Production managers dealing with lost worker productivity.
 An internal application (such as a case management system) that has too many steps or is poorly integrated with other tools will force production work to take longer.
 This creates backlogs and slows down overall productivity.

 Development managers watching their teams rewriting the interface code.
 When the developers get the user interface wrong the first time, they spend time refactoring it to be easier to use.
 A better informed design process could’ve gotten closer in the first release.

 Development managers learning that built-out features aren’t ever used.
 It was a waste of resources to build functionality into a product that customers aren’t using, either because the feature wasn’t wanted or the product was too complicated for the users to take advantage of the features.